tfachada/thesist/template/main.typ

   lang: "en",

-  // If you want to use Taguspark Campus cover image, uncomment the line bellow and uncomment the next one
+  // If you want to use Taguspark Campus as the cover image, comment the line below and uncomment the next one.
+Alternatively, you can use an image of your own, or just set to none.
-  cover-image: image("Images/default-cover.jpg", width: 95%),
+  cover-image: image("Images/default-alameda.jpg", width: 95%),
-  // cover-image: image("Images/cover-tagus.png", width: 95%, height: 4.5cm),
+  // cover-image: image("Images/default-taguspark.jpg", height: 4cm),

   title: "This is the Title of the Thesis and it is a very Big Title covering More than One Line",